nerdykamil/football_detection/README.md

 ## Dataset
-The Dataset used is private property and hasn't been uploaded (`1000 images`,`1000 annotations in xml format`)
+The Dataset used is private property and hasn't been uploaded (`1000 images`,`1000 annotations in xml format`) For training the data was split into 85% and 15% for train and test sets respectively.

 ## How it works
 * [partition_dataset.py](https://github.com/nerdykamil/football_detection/partition_dataset.py) - Used to partition the dataset into test and train